agustingianni/multi-query/README.md

-# multi-query
+# multiquery

-Run a single query on multiple CodeQL databases in paralel.
+`multiquery` is a python 3 tool Run a single query on multiple CodeQL databases in paralel.

 ## Installation